MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

 Large-scale data analytics solutions have traditionally been built around a *data warehouse*, in which data is stored in relational tables and queried using SQL.
 The growth in "big data" (characterized by high *volumes*, *variety*, and *velocity* of new data assets) together with the availability of low-cost storage and cloud-scale distributed compute technologies has led to an alternative approach to analytical data storage; the *data lake*.
 In a data lake, data is stored as files without imposing a fixed schema for storage.
 Increasingly, data engineers and analysts seek to benefit from the best features of both of these approaches by combining them in a *data lakehouse*; in which data is stored in files in a data lake and a relational schema is applied to them as a metadata layer so that they can be queried using traditional SQL semantics.

-In *Trident*, a lakehouse is an artifact in a workspace that provides highly scalable file storage in a *OneLake* storage service with a relational metastore based on Apache Spark *Delta Lake* technology.
+In Microsoft Fabric, a lakehouse is an artifact in a workspace that provides highly scalable file storage in a *OneLake* storage service with a relational metastore based on Apache Spark *Delta Lake* technology.
 Delta Lake enables you to "overlay" file data with a relational schema of tables that support transactional semantics and other capabilities commonly found in a traditional relational data warehouse.

 This lab will take approximately **30** minutes to complete.

 ## Before you start

-You'll need a Power BI Premium subscription with access to the Trident preview.
+You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.

 ## Create a workspace

-Before working with data in *Trident*, you should create a workspace with support for premium features.
+Before working with data in Fabric, you should create a workspace with support for premium features.

 1. Sign into your Power BI service at [https://app.powerbi.com](https://app.powerbi.com).
 2. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).